ma-nathan/hayward-pool/README.md

 ## How it works

 This is an odd system that seems to span several generations of technology.
-The AQL2-BASE-RF at the controller speaks some proprietary 900 MHz RF protocol with the AQ-CO-HOMENET indoors, which presents a Web UI (and and endpoint for the cloud integration) on your LAN.
+The AQL2-BASE-RF at the controller speaks some proprietary 900 MHz RF protocol with the AQ-CO-HOMENET indoors, which presents a Web UI (an and endpoint for the cloud integration) on your LAN.

 I was able to "scrape" the Web UI and decypher the status string (up to a point) which to my eyes resembled the output of a serial port interface.